therealhackmeehan/ubacktest_docs/src/content/docs/Running/backtestOptions.md

 #### 1. Symbol

 Choose the stock you want to backtest.
-We support the top ~10,000 most popular stocks.
+We support the ~10,000 most popular stocks.

 :::caution
 Ensure the stock has been publicly listed during your chosen date range.
 If you select a stock that went bankrupt before the start date, you will encounter an error when attempting to fetch data or run the test.